Was Jesus God?

 A name of God, who appeared to Moses in a burning bush, is “I AM”

-Once, when Jesus’ disciples were rowing across the Sea of Galilee, a storm arose; Jesus walked out a few miles on the surface of the water to where they were
+Once, when Jesus’ disciples were rowing across the Sea of Galilee, a storm arose; Jesus walked out a few miles on the surface of the water to where they were in their boat

 To another group of people, Jesus twice affirmed that He was the “I AM”

 At the Last Supper, Jesus implied that all who ate with Him were clean, other than the one (Judas) who would betray him

 While Jesus and His disciples were in an olive grove, Jesus knew that He soon would be betrayed

 Finally, when Jesus was being falsely accused and interrogated by the high priest, chief priests, elders, and teachers of the law

 truth or lie

 There should be no question as to whether or not Jesus claimed to be the Messiah, the Son of God, and even God, the “I AM.”
 He did, and He was/is.
 As has been shown, many recognized His affirmations to be these things.
 Many believed and agreed